Amelia Earhart: First woman to cross the Atlantic Ocean in 1928

+Planning and sponsorship

-In early 1928, inspired by Charles Lindbergh's successful solo transatlantic flight in 1927, American heiress Amy Phipps Guest – daughter of philanthropist and Andrew Carnegie's business partner Henry Phipps Jr. – announced her intention to become the first woman to cross the Atlantic by air.
-At the time, she was living in London with her husband, former British Air Minister Frederick Guest.
+In early 1928, inspired by Charles Lindbergh's successful solo transatlantic flight in 1927, American heiress Amy Phipps Guest – daughter of philanthropist (and Andrew Carnegie's business partner) Henry Phipps Jr. – announced her intention to become the first woman to cross the Atlantic by air.
+At the time, she was living in London with her husband, former British air minister Frederick Guest.

 Using her wealth and social connections, Guest assembled a team of aviation professionals to support her endeavor.
 She hired pilot Wilmer Stultz from Williamsburg, Pennsylvania, to lead the flight.
 In March 1928, Stultz had made headlines for completing the first non-stop flight from New York to Havana, accompanied by Oliver LeBoutillier and passenger Mabel Boll, aboard the aircraft Columbia.
 The previous year, Stultz had also piloted transatlantic attempts for aviator Frances Wilson Grayson.

 Guest also recruited mechanic and co-pilot Louis Gordon from Collin County, Texas.
 For the aircraft, she acquired a Fokker F.VIIb Tri-Motor from famed explorer Commander Richard E. Byrd.
 Byrd had initially planned to use the plane for an Antarctic expedition, but when his backer, Edsel Ford—son of Henry Ford—suggested using a Ford Tri-Motor instead, Byrd agreed and sold the Fokker.
 Byrd would later serve as a technical advisor for the transatlantic flight.
 Guest named the plane Friendship to honor the special relationship between the United States and her new home, Great Britain.

 However, upon learning of her plans, Guest's family reacted with alarm.
 Her sons, Winston and Raymond, even threatened to quit Yale and Cambridge respectively.
 Under family pressure, Guest reluctantly gave up her dream of making the flight herself.
 Nevertheless, she remained determined to see a woman achieve the milestone.
-Instead of flying, she resolved to sponsor the project—and began searching for what she called "the right sort of girl."
+Instead of flying, she resolved to sponsor the project—and began searching for what she called "the right sort of girl".
 The candidate would need to be a pilot, well-educated, well-mannered, physically attractive, and American.